 Each Caddy comes with three clear storage containers in small, medium, and large sizes with snap-tight lids that can be easily removed for bulky items like embroidery hoops.

-The Caddys stack and then
+The Caddys easily stack together and then…

-lock together, so now all of my embroidery supplies have their own portable home.
+lock, so now all of my embroidery supplies have their own portable home.
 I love stitching while I watch television, so now I just grab my Stackable Caddy Organizer and let the creativity flow!

 Well, now that I have all of my Embroidery Supplies neatly arranged in the portable Stackable Caddy Organizer from Deflecto, I can take my stitching with me where ever I go, like from my studio to my couch!
+This caddy is perfect for organizing so many different things.
+Think of all the kid's craft materials, baking supplies, or even make-up storage in the bathroom.
+The possibilities are endless!

 I hope that you have found this post, Four Easy Embroidery Project Ideas for Beginners inspiring and helpful to get those creative and organizational juices flowing!
 If you enjoyed these tips I shared here then click over to my post Color a Rainbow of Feelings with a FREE Printable and see how I organized my Tombow ABT Pro Markers!